eagronin/university-towns-prepare/README.md

 # Data Preparation

 ## Overview
-This section describes clearning and processing of the data collected for testing a hypothesis whether university towns have their housing prices less effected by recessions.
+This section describes clearing and processing of the data collected for testing a hypothesis whether university towns have their housing prices less effected by recessions.

 Data acquisition is described in the [previous section](https://eagronin.github.io/university-towns-acquire/).